pypeit/PypeIt/doc/image_proc.rst

     These are the instrument-independent parameter defaults.
 Each :class:`~pypeit.spectrographs.spectrograph.Spectrograph` subclass can alter
-    these defaults as needed for the typical approach that should be take for data from that instrument, and users can make further alterations as needed for their specific data via the :doc:`pypeit_file`.
+    these defaults as needed for the typical approach that should be taken for data from that instrument, and users can make further alterations as needed for their specific data via the :doc:`pypeit_file`.
 See :ref:`pypeitpar`.

 .. include:: include/imgproc_defaults_table.rst

 ..
 [1] `Newberry (1991, PASP, 103, 122) <https://ui.adsabs.harvard.edu/abs/1991PASP..103..122N/abstract>`_
 ..
 [2] `Merline & Howell (1995, ExA, 6, 163) <https://ui.adsabs.harvard.edu/abs/1995ExA.....6..163M/abstract>`_